SwamiKannan/Callable-to-openai-function-calling-template/README.md

  However, OpenAI weirdly, does not provide tools to directly convert a function definition into this template.
 Hence, everyone has to manually construct this template from their function, making that a time consuming process.
 This library seeks to automate this translation.

 ## Langchain
 If you are using the Langchain framework, there is an in-built function called **convert_to_openai_function** .
-Hence, if you are already using Langchain, you can directly import this function as:
+Hence, if you are already using Langchain, you can directly import this functionality as follows:
 ```
 from langchain_core.utils.function_calling import convert_to_openai_function
 ```